Sanjay-Swain/VSSM/README.md

          -   Batch adding/discarding

 -   **Storage**
-    -   All files stored on a .cfsm file (refered as the archive)
+    -   All files stored on a .cbsm file (refered as the archive)
         -   Including any configuration files
         -   Each file will be an inventory product, client